m-remis/used-car-notify-bot/README.md

 2. Compares against in-memory records to detect **new entries**
 3. Filters for **approved** users with notifications enabled
 4. Sends a **Telegram message** (caption + image) to each chat ID

+### Architecture & Job Separation
+- **Split the background workflow into two jobs**:
+    - **Job A**: Scrapes and stores car data
+    - **Job B**: Reads stored data, filters new listings, and sends notifications
+      This enables clearer separation of concerns and better scalability (e.g. retry Task B independently).

+### Per-User Notification Tracking
+- Persist **timestamp** of the last notification sent to each user (e.g., `lastNotifiedAt`).
+- Allows tracking and helps prevent duplicate notifications if the job is re-run forcefully manually.

+### User-Centric Filters
+- Let users set **their own car model and price preferences**, instead of a global filter.

 ---